 Piemonte is famous for two things that are not on my favorites list: truffles and hazelnuts.
 Its most famous cheeses, Castelmagno and Robiola are not especially to my liking either.

 In some of my travels I have followed gourmet guides by the letter, and was duly rewarded.
-In other cases the guides are just a starting point, after which I need to do my own exploring… By this method I have discovered here two foods that I have been waiting all my life for: Focaccia di Recco and Zeppoline.
+In other cases the guides are just a starting point, after which I need to do my own exploring… By this method I have discovered here two foods that I have been waiting all my life for: Focaccia di Recco (from Liguria) and Zeppoline.

 The cheeses I enjoy most here are the super-fresh ones: tomino, primo sale di capra, marelle, and stracchino (which I believe to be the origin of macaroni and cheese), as well as the luxury testun al barolo (an ubriacone).
 More about hunting cheese.